Neeraj161103/loan-management-blockchain-zkp/README.md

 # loan-management-blockchain-zkp

-This is a demo application to implement a complaint system using react js and solidity.
+This is a demo application to implement a zkp based loan management system using react js and solidity.

 ## Installation